8bitbug/nvim/README.md

 # Neovim config
-This is my personal neovim config for the icons and devicons to work you need a nerd font perferably an monospaced so the icons dont get cut off in telescope, nvim-tree and etc
+This is my personal neovim config.

+For the icons and devicons to work you need a nerd font perferably an monospaced so the icons dont get cut off in telescope, nvim-tree and etc

 Package manager: Lazy.nvim